Subject : Separation anxiety…in cats

 There are also simple things you can do:

 Repeat leaving and coming back home: Your cat must learn that nothing bad happens when you leave, and that you will come back, sometimes very soon, sometimes in a couple of hours, but you will come back!
-Practice leaving the house and come back after a couple of seconds at first, then minutes, then a couple of minutes, then hours, etc. Your action of leaving will become more normal and not as worrying as it was.
+Practice leaving the house and coming back after a couple of seconds at first, then minutes, then hours, etc. Your action of leaving will become more normal and not as worrying as it was.

-Teach him to be more independent: Your cat needs to learn to live without you…at least for a couple of hours!
-Ignoring a very dependent cat when you come back home or when he requests attention will help him be calmer and less needy toward you.
-After all, it is not because you are home that he has to receive constant attention!
+Teach it to be more independent: Your cat needs to learn to live without you…at least for a couple of hours!
+Ignoring a very dependent cat when you come back home or when it requests attention will help it be calmer and less needy toward you.
+After all, it is not because you are home that it has to receive constant attention!
 Imagine going from 100% presence when you are home to 0% attention when you are away…brutal, indeed!
-When you want to pet your cat, ask him to come to you instead.
+When you want to pet your cat, ask it to come to you instead.

-Make sure he is tired when you leave: Spend quality time with your cat before you leave for the day, active fun that spends him physically and mentally.
-It will obviously be a lot easier for your anxious cat to rest if he is actually tired!
-If he spends the day sleeping, time will fly until you return.
+Make sure it is tired when you leave: Spend quality time with your cat before you leave for the day with active fun that spends it physically and mentally.
+It will obviously be a lot easier for your anxious cat to rest if it is actually tired!
+If it spends the day sleeping, time will fly until you return.

-Make sure he has something to do when you are away: If nothing happens when you are gone, of course your cat will find your absence very boring and stressful!
-Leave some fun toys available for your cat when you leave, perhaps his favorite one that he only gets to have when you are gone.
-Make sure that your cat can climb on fun things, or that he can look out the windows to hunt with his eyes.
-You can also put his daily meal in a fun food dispenser that will make him work to get his food!
-Your cat will learn to entertain himself by himself!
+Make sure it has something to do when you are away: If nothing happens when you are gone, of course your cat will find your absence very boring and stressful!
+Leave some fun toys available for your cat when you leave, perhaps its favorite one that it only gets to have when you are gone.
+Make sure that your cat can climb on fun things, or that it can look out the windows to hunt with its eyes.
+You can also put its daily meal in a fun food dispenser that will make it work to get its food!
+Your cat will learn to entertain itself by itself!